ninabarzh/broomstick/content/posts/nova.md

 ### Restore from backups that criminals cannot reach

-Backups must be isolated and tested, not just left on the same network behind the same firewall.
+Backups can be isolated and tested, not just left on the same network behind the same firewall.
 Relying on backups that attackers can easily tamper with is what happens when someone copies the thief’s keys.

 ### Train for scams, not just protocols

 Social engineering remains a favourite bypass for the tech-literates.
-Staff must be trained to spot phishing, AI-driven scams and voice-spoofing.
+Staff can be trained to spot phishing, AI-driven scams and voice-spoofing.
 As one cybersecurity analyst noted after the breach, healthcare remains “a prime target because the data is priceless, the networks are complex, and the sector is under constant pressure to deliver more with less”.

 ### Use ethical hacking